-The team led by Prof. Irit Sagi has developed a monoclonal antibody (mAb) which can be targeted against the enzyme lysyl-oxidase like 2 (LOXL-2).
-An enzyme known to be expressed in numerous cancer types, and has been shown to be associated with enhanced cancer progression and metastasis.
-Subsequently LOXL-2 inhibition is associated with reduced metastasis and improved clinical outcome, therefore this new anti-LOXL-2 mAb could provide a useful tool to treat cancer development, and possibly other ECM-related pathologies.
+The team led by Prof. Irit Sagi has developed a monoclonal antibody (mAb) which can be targeted against the enzyme lysyl-oxidase like 2 (LOXL-2) - a major ECM regulatory enzyme that modulates collagen structure.
+LOXL-2 is known to be expressed in numerous cancer types, and has been shown to be associated with enhanced cancer progression and metastasis.
+Likewise, LOXL-2 inhibition is associated with reduced metastasis and improved clinical outcome.
+Subsequently, this new anti-LOXL-2 mAb could provide a useful tool to treat cancer development, and possibly other ECM-related pathologies.

 The Sagi group initially screened for an anti-LOXL-2 mAb that would differ from previous anti-LOXL-2 mAb iterations that bind far away from the active site.
 The Sagi mAb targets the active site of the LOXL-2 enzyme and subsequently leads to a modified ECM.
 The team discovered that one of the clones, GS341, interrupted the uniform alignment of collagen fibers in the ECM without effecting its composition.